 Each day, campers will explore different WWII STEM challenges as well as different areas and resources of the Museum campus, both indoor and outdoor.
 During Summer Innovation Camp, campers will investigate the science of camouflage and experiment to develop a synthetic substitute to rubber or to make a floating boat out of Pykrete.
 Campers will also work on a weeklong special project that they will show off and test on the final day of camp.
 Each day of camp will also feature time when campers may choose to pursue activities from a range of different subjects in which they are most interested.

 Registration for all National WWII Museum camps will open on Friday, February 1, 2019, for Museum Members and Friday, February 8, 2019, for nonmembers.

 Session 2 (CO-ED): June 17-21

 Session 3 (GIRLS ONLY!): June 24-28

 $245 per session for Non-Members

 Drop-off and Pick-up Details:

-Pickup time for all camps is between 3:00 p.m. – 3:15 p.m.
-Cars can line up on the passenger side of Magazine Street in the bus zone (a map will be provided prior to camp session).
-Parents will be given a tag to display on their front windshield to identify their camper.
-If a parent must pick their child up early or misses the pickup window, they must park and come inside the Museum.
+Pick up for campers will be between 3:00 and 3:15 PM.
+A car line pick up will be used at the bus entrance to the Louisiana Memorial Pavilion on Magazine Street (a map will be provided prior to camp session).
+Parents will be given a tag to display in their front windshield to identify their camper.
+If a parent must pick their child up early or misses the car line pick up window, they must park and come inside the Museum.